Patricio Almendra

 Patricio Antonio Almendra Cifuentes (/es/, born 3 September 1977) is a Chilean former footballer and current football manager.

 International career

 Almendra made two appearances for the Chile national team in 2001.
 In addition, he made an appearance for Chile B in the friendly match against Catalonia on 28 December 2001.

 Coaching career

 In August 2025, Almendra assumed as interim coach of Deportes Concepción after Manuel Suárez was released.
+Confirmed for the 2026 season, he left them on 14 March 2026.

 Personal life

 He is the older brother of the former footballer and futsal player Jonatan Almendra.